 4. Washing & Protective Styling

 They didn’t wash their hair and mess with their hair everyday so this allowed their hair to relax which is very important for hair growth.
-If you are constantly messing with your hair can hinder the growth.
-Their hair is also always braided.
+If you are constantly messing with your hair it can hinder the growth.
+Indigenous hair is also braided often.
 This is a form of protective styling that helps to keep your hands out of your hair.
-They would take it out and dress and decorate their hair for different occasions but, you would normally see one big braid or a French braid in most Native Americans hair and this helped to protect their hair.
+They would take it out and dress and decorate their hair for different occasions but, you would normally see one big braid or a French braid in most indigenous hair and this helped to protect their hair.

 This is another one of those simple things that can have a pretty drastic influence on healthy hair that so many people overlook, yet many Native Americans have been aware of it for centuries.
 When visiting a hair doctor, or getting a consultation at one of the companies that specialize in hair loss and hair restoration like Bosley Medical… aside from genetic and pattern baldness, time and time again that hair loss is often caused by people “exhausting” their hair by doing too much to it too often.

 This spice is known worldwide and used in many culinary delights; just like many other spices Rosemary has great benefits for the hair.
 It helps to promote hair growth by stimulating blood circulation in your scalp thus allowing the hair follicles to breathe and function well.
 Rosemary has also been known to reduce early graying.
 The herb was infused in oil, and the oil was rubbed into the scalp and then roots, and then the rest of the hair.

 Every part of the world has plants with natural properties that are medicinal and good for their health and once we realize that as humans we will value what we have and use what we have naturally growing around us to prevent us from the many common diseases that were unheard of back in the day.